OmarYarali/omaryarali.github.io/_posts/2024-12-15-Controlling-4-Wheel-DC-Motor-Car-With-an-IR-Remote.md

 ### Operating Regions of a Transistor

-*If 𝑉𝐵𝐸 (the base-emitter voltage) is less than 0.7V, what happens?*
+*In NPN transistor, if 𝑉𝐵𝐸 (the base-emitter voltage) is less than 0.7V, what happens?*

 From the input characteristics of the transistor, we know that when 𝑉𝐵𝐸 is below 0.7V, the base-emitter junction is not properly forward-biased.
 As a result, the depletion region remains wide, preventing significant electron injection into the base.
 Consequently:

 The base current (𝐼𝐵) is nearly zero.
 Since very few electrons enter the base, the collector current (𝐼𝐶​) is also nearly zero.